2nd August 2022

-As graduate students, we consider our publication one of the many fruits of having a graduate advisor, Dr. Anna Stetsenko, who foregrounds community building in their mentoring (see Calderaro, et al., 2020).
+As graduate students, we consider our publication one of the many fruits of having a graduate advisor, Dr Anna Stetsenko, who foregrounds community building in their mentoring (see Calderaro, et al., 2020).
 We met in 2019 at an informal meeting organised by our collective.
-These have been essential for surviving graduate school, as they provide a radical departure from academic spaces that center whiteness, heteropatriarchy, and political neutrality.
+These have been essential for surviving graduate school, as they provide a radical departure from academic spaces that centre on whiteness, heteropatriarchy, and political neutrality.

 Addressing the psychologised discussions about loneliness